ibizzn/phreepanel-core/README.md

 ## Description

-[Sentora](http://sentora.org) is based on an original fork of ZPanelCP, Sentora is an open-source web hosting control panel written in PHP and is designed to work with with Linux, UNIX and the BSD's.
+[PhreePanel](http://sentora.org) is based on an original fork of ZPanelCP, PhreePanel is an open-source web hosting control panel written in PHP and is designed to work with with Linux, UNIX and the BSD's.

-Sentora is developed and maintained by the original ZPanel team members ([ballen](http://bobbyallen.me), tgates, kandrews, motters etc.)

 ## Downloading Sentora